Healing through Integration

 Separation from Nature

-We come from nature, so our separation from it leads to anxiety, depression, and stress.
-Our reconnection to it brings healing, relaxation, and joy.
+We come from nature, so our separation from it can amplify anxiety, depression, and stress.
+Our reconnection to it can bring healing, relaxation, and joy.

 A weekend in nature has a completely different effect than a weekend relaxing at home.